 For those of you who are in the primary learning phase of the language, we recommend first of all that you regularly return to the basics (constructing a sentence, using a pronoun, an adjective, conjugation, or even some basic Portuguese vocabulary).
 This will help to anchor your knowledge.

-Fill up with your index cards so you can have a study session between two classes.
+Make index cards so you can have a study session between Portuguese classes.

 This is why it can be difficult: summing things up while remaining detailed and precise.
 There exists no perfect review sheet, as each bears different learning mechanisms.
-On the other hand, it is important to create files that correspond to your kind of learning.
+Likewise, it is important to create files that correspond to your learning style.

 For those who would have more of a visual memory, the use of color-coding with flashcards can be a good idea.
-Why not set up color-coding for different topics for example (green for new vocabulary, red for grammar, or blue for conjugation)?
+Why not set up color-coding for different topics for example (green for new vocabulary, red for grammar, blue for verb conjugation etc)?

-It is also possible to include the phonetic transcription of each new word in order to improve on your pronunciation and get better at your vocab skills.
+It is also possible to include the phonetic transcription of each new word in order to improve your pronunciation of Portuguese words.